wmde/wikidata-wikibase-architecture/01-Introduction and Goals.md

 ### Wikidata editor

-- Ability to add new structured entity data on Wikidata via a desktop web interface.
+- Add new structured entity data on Wikidata via a desktop web interface.
-- Ability to edit existing structured entity data on Wikidata via a desktop web interface.
+- Edit existing structured entity data on Wikidata via a desktop web interface.
-- Ability to programmatically add new structured data to Wikidata.
+- Programmatically add new structured data to Wikidata.
-- Ability to programmatically edit existing structured data on Wikidata.
+- Programmatically edit existing structured data on Wikidata.
-- Ability to view existing structured entity data on Wikidata on mobile web.
+- View existing structured entity data on Wikidata on mobile web.
-- Ability to edit labels, descriptions, aliases on Wikidata via a mobile web interface.
+- Edit labels, descriptions, aliases on Wikidata via a mobile web interface.
-- Ability to edit terms and sitelinks of entities without using JavaScript in a browser.
+- Edit terms and sitelinks of entities without using JavaScript in a browser.
 - Have Statements about external identifiers separated from other Statements in the Wikidata UI.
 - Have Statements shown in a useful order.
-- Ability to search on Wikidata for an entity.
+- Search on Wikidata for an entity.
-- Ability to ensure the coherence of data modeling in a certain topic.
+- Ensure the coherence of data modeling in a certain topic.
-- Ability to review edits.
+- Review edits.

 ### Wikipedia editor

-- Ability to connect pages on different Wikipedias, showing interwiki links on the Articles.
+- Connect pages on different Wikipedias, showing interwiki links on the Articles.
-- Ability to store Wikipedia page connections in a central place.
+- Store Wikipedia page connections in a central place.
-- Ability to store infomation relating to article quality in a central place, for use in interwiki links on the Articles.
+- Store infomation relating to article quality in a central place, for use in interwiki links on the Articles.
-- Ability to use data from Wikidata in Wikipedia pages.
+- Use data from Wikidata in Wikipedia pages.
 - Have Wikipedia pages automatically update when data on Wikidata changes.
 - Have data updates which cause page changes to be shown in RecentChanges and Watchlists.
-- Ability to update Wikidata’s data used on Wikipedia when it is incorrect or outdated via web interface.
+- Update Wikidata’s data used on Wikipedia when it is incorrect or outdated via web interface.
-- Ability to see the "unconnected pages" on a Wikipedia to try to create connections.
+- See the "unconnected pages" on a Wikipedia to try to create connections.
-- Ability to find wrong or missing data on a Wikipedia article and correct or add it to Wikidata.
+- Find wrong or missing data on a Wikipedia article and correct or add it to Wikidata.

 #### Small Wikipedia editor